 If you are served and do not file an answer on or before the deadline, the petitioner can finish the case without further notice to you once all the other waiting periods have passed.
 This is called a default judgment.

 If the petitioner has finished the case, you may be able to ask the judge to set aside (cancel) the default judgment.
 Read How to Set Aside (Cancel) a Default Judgment to learn more.

 Can I file an answer if I haven’t been served?

 Yes.
 If the other side (your spouse, your child’s other parent, the Office of the Attorney General, or someone else) has filed a petition with the court, you can file an answer.
 The answer form tells the judge that you know about the case and have received a copy of the petition.

 If you voluntarily file an answer (or waiver of service form), the other side will not need to have you formally served by a constable, sheriff, or private process server.

 What if I don’t live in Texas?

-Talk with a lawyer before filing an answer, if you 1) do not live in Texas and 2) do not want a Texas Court to have the power to make orders that would impose a personal obligation on you.
-Such orders could include orders:
+Talk with a lawyer before filing an answer, if you (1) do not live in Texas and (2) do not want a Texas Court to have the power to make orders that would impose a personal obligation on you.
+Such orders could include:

-- dividing your property and debts or ordering you to pay spousal maintenance (in a divorce),
+- Ordering you to pay spousal maintenance (in a divorce),

 If you file an answer (or any other pleading) before filing a “special appearance” you will give up your right to argue that Texas can’t make such orders because you live out of state.